 Let’s take a look at some really bold wallpaper patterns that could amp up the glam factor in your home:

 Image Source: Emily Henderson | Sara Tramp, Photographer

 Image source: Jojo Design Studio

-If seeing these IN YO FACE wallpapered rooms are giving you an instant panic attack, don’t fret.
+HOT TIP: If seeing these IN YOUR FACE wallpapered rooms are giving you an instant panic attack, don’t fret.
 You can easily introduce bold patterns through textiles such as curtains, pillows, bedding, and throw blankets.
 It’s all about taking baby steps!

 ESSENTIAL DESIGN ELEMENT #3:

 A SHIT TON OF SHINY THINGS

 This element can be tricky to execute because there’s a fine line between glamour done right and a full-on “OMG, that’s some gaudy ass crap!” look going on in a room.
 So to be on the safe side, pick something you want to highlight in a particular room and then find something shiny to help draw more attention to that area.